pchemguy/spec-kit/templates/commands/checklist.md

    - ✅ "Are [edge cases/scenarios] addressed in requirements?"
    - ✅ "Does the spec define [missing aspect]?"

-### 7. Reporting

-Use `templates/checklist-template.md` as canonical template

-Generate the checklist following the canonical template in `templates/checklist-template.md` for title, meta section, category headings, and ID formatting.

-Output

-- full checklist file path, indicating whether the run created a new checklist file or appended to an existing one
-- number of created checklist items
-- summary
-    - Focus areas selected
-    - Depth level
-    - Actor/timing
-    - Any explicit user-specified must-have items incorporated

 ## Example Checklist Types & Sample Items